 Making a targeted game is fun.
 Party of Light is intended for me and my family.
 I’m okay with Magic being the most powerful, because my nieces wanted to be magic using princesses.
 Likewise I’m okay with the rules not fleshing out a world, as I can sketch up a map or use my old D&D geography as needed.
 In some ways not trying to focus on a “public” release of a game gives a lot more freedom.

 The other lesson is kids are giant sponges at a young age, as everyone knows.
 So getting them into a constructive, imaginative hobby is a great way to have healthy alternatives to watching TV and sitting on the computer when they’re teenagers.
 A bit preachy?
 Maybe, except that RPGs rule.
+Anyway it’s also nice because they haven’t seen a lot of RPGs you can re-use ideas and concepts that might seem tired or cliche to you (like fighting skeletons in a graveyard, or bandits raiding a wagon, or plot twisting the king to be a bad guy).

 I also am patting myself on the back a bit at the production quality of this game.
 I’m really happy with the quality I can achieve with my character sheets and rulebooks.
 Using border images, suitable fonts, background fillers, etc. has really demonstrated my growth as a designer from my childhood days.